-For 2017, the company also identified and disclosed certain key strategic priorities designed to have an impact on company financial performance and stockholder value over time.
-The Compensation Committee took these strategic priorities into account when evaluating the performance of our named executive officers and consideration was given for the accomplishments in their areas of responsibility.
-These key strategic priorities, and related accomplishments in 2017, included:
+For 2018, the Compensation Committee also established the key strategic priorities designed to have an impact on company financial performance and stockholder value over time.
+The Compensation Committee took these strategic priorities into account when evaluating the performance of our continuing named executive officers and consideration was given for the accomplishments in their areas of responsibility.
+The key strategic priorities, and related accomplishments in 2018, included: